apache/mxnet/docs/tutorials/basic/symbol.md

 ## Symbol Manipulation

 One important difference of `Symbol` compared to `NDArray` is that we first declare the computation and then bind the computation with data to run.
-In this section, we introduce the functions to manipulate a symbol directly.
-But note that, most of them are wrapped by the high-level packages: [Module](https://mxnet.incubator.apache.org/api/python/module/module.html) and [Gluon](https://mxnet.incubator.apache.org/api/python/gluon/gluon.html).
+In this section, we introduce the functions to manipulate a `Symbol` directly.
+But note that, most of them are wrapped by the high-level packages: [`Module`](https://mxnet.incubator.apache.org/api/python/module/module.html) and [`Gluon`](https://mxnet.incubator.apache.org/api/python/gluon/gluon.html).

 ### Shape and Type Inference

-For each symbol, we can query its arguments, auxiliary states and outputs.
-We can also infer the output shape and type of the symbol given the known input shape or type of some arguments, which facilitates memory allocation.
+For each `Symbol`, we can query its arguments, auxiliary states and outputs.
+We can also infer the output shape and type of the `Symbol` given the known input shape or type of some arguments, which facilitates memory allocation.

 ```python
 arg_name = c.list_arguments()  # get the names of the inputs